m-yosefpor/template/CONTRIBUTING.md

     - one-method interfaces are named by the method name plus an -er suffix
     - method on a well-known type, give it the same name and signature; call your string-converter method String not ToString
     - constructor functions: `New` + `Type`
+    - Do not include parent name in child name. e.g. no struct field with AnimalName when struct itself is Animal.
+Also in terraform modules, do not include module name in resource name ,however always include it in metadata name (the "name" property of the resource)

 1. **Order of args in a function:**
     - ctx first